doctrine/phpcr-odm-documentation/en/reference/query-builder-reference.rst

 Node: ConstraintOrx
 ~~~~~~~~~~~~~~~~~~~

-Constraint which evaluates to true if any one of ites children
+Constraint which evaluates to true if any one of its children
 evaluates to true.

 Like the ConstraintAndx constraint a single child will act as if